layer1dot5/l15/L15-Chain-Protocol.md

 ##### Requirements

-1. First L15 Member, who receives block reward with the coinbase transaction of the block #0, becomes the L15 Majordomo immediately with no additional actions.
+1. First L15 Member, who receives block reward with the coinbase transaction of the block #0, becomes the L15 Majordomo immediately with no additional conditions.
 2. Every next participant to the L15 Majordomo must
    1. publish his ==(M)== FROST nonce commitments,
    2. publish his VSS commitment share,